mdsantia/ScheduleSwift307/README.md

 I added a System Administrator Login, which will bypass account authentication when that is implemented
 * Username: sysadmin
 * Password: sys1234

+# Running the Server
+To start the server, use "nodemon server.js" in your terminal.
+Nodemon makes it so you don't have to restart the server every time you change server.js, you can just refresh the webpage.